 Turner syndrome care through a multidisciplinary program is an evolving model, and the way that care is provided to patients will look different at different locations, depending upon hospital policy and resources.

-Below is a brief overview of each Turner Syndrome Level of Care.
+Below is a brief overview of each Turner Syndrome Level of Care for Pediatric Clinics.
 To see a more detailed list that was created for providers, click HERE.

 This is a self-designated level that is led by either an endocrinologist or geneticist who is working to develop referral sources to specialty care such as cardiology, neuropsychology, and more.
 Level 1 Providers follow current TS Care Guidelines and share information to connect families with local and/or national advocacy organizations.